 Working with Templates

-Templates are a powerful feature for customizing and formatting the correspondence you send to your borrowers about their loans.|
+Templates are a powerful feature for customizing and formatting loan correspondence to send to your borrowers.|

 To open the Manage Templates dialog, select from the Main Menu.

-From the Manage Templates dialog, you can create new templates or duplicate existing ones, modify their layouts, and copy them to and from other portfolio files.
-The Manage Templates dialog opens two other windows as needed: the Edit Template Information dialog for managing the name, description, size, paper type and focus of a template; and the Template Designer dialog for managing the layout of a template.
+From the Manage Templates dialog, create new templates, duplicate existing ones, modify layouts, and copy templates to and from other portfolio files.
+The Manage Templates dialog opens two other windows as needed.The Edit Template Information dialog manages the name, description, size, paper type, and focus of a template.
+The Template Designer dialog manages the layout of a template.

 Selecting the Right Template Focus